Can Dogs Eat Onion Powder?

 What You Should Know

 Onion Powder should be kept well away from dogs.
-If your dog has eaten onion powder, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten onion powder, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.